JOJOZYH/DSKnowledgeBase/Readme.md

 Anyway, this is what I think (means only my opinion) needed to be a "Data scientist", also an outline of my education.

-I'll be glad if this helped you
+I'll be glad if this helps

 ```mermaid
 graph TB